 The System continues to maintain a strong financial position.
 As the economic position of the State has improved, so has the funding for the school system.
-FY19 saw the elimination of the cut to the State funding formula, known as the "amended formula adjustment."
+FY20 saw the elimination of the cut to the State funding formula, known as the "amended formula adjustment."
 This cut existed since 2003 and its elimination was a welcome sign of an improving economy.
-The largest increases in funding were tied to increases in mandated costs such as the employer's contribution to the Teachers Retirement System of Georgia and longevity steps on the state salary schedule for certified employees (e.g. teachers).
-Throughout the past year and into FY20, state revenues improved.
-The State increased funds for public education significantly by providing \$3,000 pay raises to certified staff.
-Month to month growth in state revenues is slowing; however, funding for public education is not expected to decline.
+The largest increases in funding were tied to increases in mandated costs such as the employer's contribution to the Teachers Retirement System of Georgia, a \$3,000 raise to the certified employee salary schedule and longevity steps on the state salary schedule for certified employees (e.g. teachers).
+Throughout the past year, state revenues continued to improve prior to the onset of the coronavirus pandemic.
+With the virus lingering into FY21, the state implemented an austerity reduction to all districts in GA.
+The Federal government allowed the school district to apply for CARES federal stimulus funds to offset reductions of state funding into the next fiscal year.
+Month to month growth in state revenues has slowed; likewise, funding for public education is not expected to increase.

-The assessed net value of the county property digest increased approximately 6.9% in 2019 due to a large amount of property revaluations.
-Taxable property from new growth increased \$49.3 million in the 2019 tax digest, but much of the increase was offset by a \$34.9 million increase in exemptions.
+The assessed net value of the county property digest increased approximately 4.0% in 2020 due to a large amount of property revaluations.
+Taxable property from new growth increased \$28.9 million in the 2020 tax digest, but some of the increase was offset by an increase in exemptions.
 As part of the 2019 tax digest, voters in the county approved an assessment freeze on the value of property for seniors aged 65 and older.
 The school system will have to monitor the impact of the freeze since the state funding formula disregards local exemptions when calculating the value of 5 mills of tax (Local Five Mill Share) removed from the state allotment to the school system.
 The increase in the tax digest typically has an inverse relationship with funding the system receives through the Equalization Grant, a significant source of funding.
 The grant can have large shifts from one year to the next, so the System will have to be prepared for movement in this allocation.